This latest update gives you what you need to know to answer the question “should I buy or rent in Atlanta”.

 Rent for career and financial flexibility, to save a down payment, avoid repair bills, real estate taxes and market risk.

-Flexibility is the biggest and best reason to rent.
-And there are dozens of other reasons you might want to remain flexible.
+The biggest and best reason to rent is for the flexibility it allows.
+And these days there are plenty of other reasons you might want to remain flexible.

 If you don’t quite have the down payment to buy a house then renting and saving a down payment makes sense.
 It’s called delayed gratification.
-A novel concept these days.
+A novel concept right?

 If you don’t want to deal with all the hassles of home ownership then renting is the way to go.
 When the furnace goes out, the landlord fixes it.
 Gutters need cleaning, call the landlord.

-Real estate taxes in Atlanta’s in-town neighborhoods can be surprisingly high.
-For example, a 3 bed / 2 bath bungalow can come with real estate taxes of $10,000 a year.
+Real estate taxes in Intown Atlanta’s neighborhoods can be high.
+For example, a 3 bed / 2 bath bungalow can come with real estate taxes of more than $10,000 a year.
 If you’d rather not be committed to pay those taxes, renting might be best.

 Should You Buy Or Rent In Atlanta?

 Still not sure if you should buy or rent in Atlanta?
-No problem!
-It’s easy to run the numbers for buying vs. renting in Atlanta.
-A great resource for this is the New York Times Buy vs. Rent Calculator.
+Let’s run the numbers together.

 Thanks For Reading!